Food In The Viking Age: An Overview On The Norse Cuisine

 On the other hand, in early medieval Denmark, the southernmost Scandinavian state, soils were far more favourable for crops than in most of present day Norway and Sweden.
 Pork was also preferred over fish, which explains why until quite recently Denmark was the largest pork producer in the European Union.

-In the Faroe Islands puffins (or other similar sea birds for that matter) alongside their eggs are still being considered a culinary delicacy.
+In the Faroe Islands puffins (or other similar sea birds for that matter) alongside their eggs are still considered a culinary delicacy.
 In bygone times, their eggs used to be collected from where they were nested along the cliffs, next to the Norwegian Sea and the North Atlantic Ocean.

 By far though, Iceland is the Nordic country where culinary conservatism dating to the Viking Age changed very little in the meantime (an aspect owed mostly to its geographic location).
 This being said, fermented shark (or ‘Hákarl‘) has been steadily prepared in